AN ENGLISH CUBIST

 A Sketch of His Early Life

 This piece was written in September 1977 and published posthumously as William Roberts, Early Years (London, 1982); the present text is that reprinted in William Roberts, Five Posthumous Essays and Other Writings (Valencia, 1990). © The Estate of John David Roberts.
 Reproduced with the permission of the William Roberts Society.
-The draft notes are by Bob Davenport, with help from Ruth Artmonsky.
+The notes are by Bob Davenport.

 William Roberts: Early Years